nauam/Courses/docs/administration/security/key-storage.md

 The location of stored Key data can be either on the filesystem, the database, or some external system via usage of a **Storage Plugin**.

-QW Control provides these built-in implementations:
+Rundeck provides these built-in implementations:

 - `file` - stores files locally on the filesystem (default)
 - `db` - stores file data as BLOBs in the database